KawataniShinya/angular-chat/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy

+If you want boot the application on Firebase, deploy using `npm run deploy`.

 ## Running unit tests